Our Work on the Sustainable Development Goals in Kazakhstan

 How the UN is supporting The Sustainable Development Goals in Kazakhstan

-In September 2015, world leaders from 193 nations, including President Nazarbayev, gathered at the UN Headquarters in New York to adopt the new United Nations post-2015 global development agenda.
-It introduced the global SDGs for 2016-2030 that consists of 17 Goals and 169 Targets.
-SDGs aim to end extreme poverty, promote equity and opportunity for all, and protect the planet, in close partnership among the nations.
-The UNCT in Kazakhstan works closely with State, civil society and private sector partners on adapting SDGs to the national context, promoting and implementing the SDG agenda in Kazakhstan.
-In November 2016, a Mainstreaming Acceleration and Policy Support (MAPS) mission of UN experts took place, the first such mission in the region, which also resulted in the adoption of the Parliamentary Statement on SDGs by Kazakhstan’s Senate.
-In August 2018, the Prime Minister of Kazakhstan, building on the UN’s advice, issued a Resolution announcing the establishment of a nationally-led and owned SDG coordination architecture.
-This includes a Coordination Council on SDGs under the chairpersonship of the Deputy Prime Minister.
-Under the Coordination Council, five inter-sectoral working groups will be formed around the five groups of SDGs (clustered around Goals related to People, Planet, Prosperity, Peace and Partnership) chaired by the relevant State Ministers.
+In September 2015, world leaders from 193 countries, including the President of the Republic of Kazakhstan, Nursultan Nazarbayev, gathered at United Nations Headquarters in New York to adopt the new global United Nations development agenda for the post-2015 period.
+Within this framework, the global Sustainable Development Goals (SDGs) for 2016–2030 were endorsed, comprising 17 Goals and 169 targets.
+The SDGs aim to eradicate extreme poverty, promote equality and opportunities for all, and protect the planet through strong partnerships among countries.
+The United Nations Country Team in Kazakhstan works closely with government institutions, civil society, and the private sector to adapt the SDGs to the national context, as well as to promote and implement the SDG agenda in Kazakhstan.
+In November 2016, Kazakhstan hosted a United Nations expert mission under the MAPS initiative (Mainstreaming, Acceleration and Policy Support), which became the first such mission in the region.
+One of its outcomes was the adoption by the Senate of Kazakhstan of a Parliamentary Statement on the SDGs.
+In August 2018, the Prime Minister of Kazakhstan, based on UN recommendations, signed a decree establishing the national SDG coordination architecture under national leadership and ownership.
+This includes the SDG Coordination Council, chaired by the Deputy Prime Minister.
+Under the Council, five intersectoral working groups were established across the five SDG clusters—People, Planet, Prosperity, Peace, and Partnership—led by relevant government ministries.

 The Sustainable Development Goals in Kazakhstan

-The UN system in Kazakhstan stands firmly in support of the country’s aspiration to join the ranks of the 30 most developed countries of the world by achieving the OECD standards.
-We remain convinced that the 2030 Global Agenda for Sustainable Development and its 17 SDGs are an excellent instrument that can help Kazakhstan to effectively achieve its development aspirations as articulated in Strategy 2050 and the subsequent reform agenda.
+The United Nations system in Kazakhstan firmly supports the country’s aspiration to join the ranks of the world’s 30 most developed nations by achieving OECD standards.
+We remain convinced that the 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals provide an effective framework that can support Kazakhstan in successfully advancing its development priorities, as outlined in the Kazakhstan 2050 Strategy and subsequent reform programmes.